davidhalter/jedi/docs/docs/acknowledgements.rst

 Acknowledgements
 ----------------

+- Dave Halter for creating and maintaining Jedi & Parso.
 - Takafumi Arakaki (@tkf) for creating a solid test environment and a lot of other things.
 - Danilo Bargen (@dbrgn) for general housekeeping and being a good friend :).
 - Guido van Rossum (@gvanrossum) for creating the parser generator pgen2 (originally used in lib2to3).
+- Thanks to all the :ref:`contributors <contributors>`.

 A Little Bit of History
 -----------------------